fiachra/UnityCinema/README.md

 ### Prerequisites

-This Project was created in Unity 5.5 and requires a * **Unity Pro Licence**.
+This Project was created in Unity 5.5 and requires a **Unity Pro Licence**.

 ### System Operation

 To create the cinema a video with a 5.1 audio track was acquired online.
-Next, That Videos audio trackes were opened and exported seperatly as WAVs using Audacity.
+Next, that videos audio tracks were opened and exported separately as WAVs using Audacity.

-The [Cinema Model](https://free3d.com/3d-model/cine-room-62699.html) opened in blender, exported to FBX and Imported into Unity.
+The [Cinema Model blend file](https://free3d.com/3d-model/cine-room-62699.html) was opened in blender, exported to FBX and imported into Unity.

-A Plane was added to the scene to act as the screen and the video (with no embeded audio) was added as a movie texture.
+A plane was added to the scene to act as the screen and the video (with no embedded audio) was added as a movie texture.

 6 Audio sources were added to the scene, positioned in a 5.1 configuration and set to 3D sources.